Guide for Authors

 Provide 3 to 5 keywords that can be used for indexing purposes.
 Keywords should not repeat the words of the manuscript title or contain abbreviations and shall be written in alphabetical order as separated by a semicolon.
 Abbreviations should be defined at first mention and used consistently throughout the text.

-Highlights are mandatory for the CBERJ journal.
+Highlights are mandatory for the CBERJ.
 A highlight is a concise, short phrase conveying the core findings of your research.
 The approximate length of a highlighted item will be between 3 to 5 points only.

 Describes the background of the investigation with updated information briefly and states the aim of the study.